Touring After the Apocalypse

 Touring After the Apocalypse (終末ツーリング, Shūmatsu Tsūringu) is a Japanese manga series written and illustrated by Sakae Saito.
 It began serialization in ASCII Media Works' seinen manga magazine Dengeki Maoh in September 2020.
-An anime television series adaptation produced by Nexus premiered in October 2025.
+An anime television series adaptation produced by Nexus aired from October to December 2025.

+Plot

+In a post-apocalyptic world, two girls, Youko and Airi, travel on a solar-powered motorcycle across Japan's ruined landscape, after leaving their bunker.
+Along their journey, they confront natural and animal dangers, and learn about themselves and the world around them in the process, particularly traveling to places that Youko's sister Chitose visited before the apocalypse, including some of Japan's famous sights, like Tokyo Big Sight and the Yokohama Bay Bridge, and hope to contact other surviving humans.
+It is slowly revealed how the world became this way.